JonathanMEdwards/subtext10/doc/language.md

   age >=?
 21
 }
 ```
 Customers must be at least 21.
 However it would be very inconvenient to treat failed constraints as an error as soon as they occur, because sometimes complex constraints can be transiently invalid while multiple data fields are changed.
-Therefore failed constraints are treated as errors only when they occur inside a (possiby nested) data field of a document.
+Therefore failed constraints are treated as errors only when they occur inside a (possibly nested) data field of a document.
 In other words, failed constraints are an error inside the persistent state of the document, but not when they are local values inside computations.
 Failed data constraints do not cause user actions to fail.
 Instead they mark the document as in an invalid state, and prevent the document from being published to others (unless explicitly forced by the user).
 Normally the user is expected to resolve failed data constraints manually.
 Changes triggered by incoming network requests will be checked more strictly: a broken constraint will cause the request to be cancelled with an error.

 There are a set of predefined qualifiers on state fields that impose useful constraints on their value.
 For example:
 ```Txt